Maikuolan/Common/_docs/Demojibakefier.md

 #### checkConformity method.

 Checks for byte sequences that shouldn't normally appear in a specified character encoding (the second parameter) as a means of roughly guessing whether the string (the first parameter) likely conforms to the specified character encoding.
-The second parameter is optional, defaulting to instance's default character encoding when omitted (the character encoding provided to the constructor at instantiation, or UTF-8 when none was provided).
+The second parameter is optional, defaulting to the instance's default character encoding when omitted (the character encoding provided to the constructor at instantiation, or UTF-8 when none was provided).
 Returns true when the string conforms (per specs), or false otherwise.

 ```PHP
 public function checkConformity(string $String, string $Encoding = ''): bool;